 If you’ve always wondered what the choir are singing about in the choral opening theme to ‘Mr Bean’… wonder no more.

-A fan of the classic TV sitcom Mr Bean has discovered a recurring joke in the lyrics of the soundtrack.
+And a couple of years ago, a fan of the classic show discovered a recurring joke in the opening lyrics.

-From the beginning of episode two onwards, Mr Bean (played by Rowan Atkinson) falls from the sky in a beam of light, accompanied by the theme.
+From the beginning of episode two onwards, Mr Bean, played by Rowan Atkinson, falls from the sky in a beam of light.

-There are other hidden gags which include the choir singing ‘end of part one’ and ‘part two’, as well as ‘Farewell, man who is a bean’ at the end of each episode.
+There are other Easter eggs which include the choir singing ‘end of part one’ and ‘part two’, as well as ‘Farewell, man who is a bean’ at the end of each episode.

 Honest truth is I didn't realise this was a secret.
 I am delighted to have caused some glee though, all these years later. https://t.co/l44SSoRpwM— Howard Goodall (@Howard_Goodall) March 12, 2019